justinbois/fish-activity/README.md

 * tqdm (optional)

 ## Installation
-* Make sure all dependencies are installed.
+After making sure all dependencies are installed, you can install useing pip.

-* Clone this repository.
-* Within directory housing this repository, run `python setup.py install` on the command line.
+    pip install fish-activity